suncoast-devs/handbook/lessons/career-coding/six-steps.md

 ---
-title: 6 steps to go from watching tutorials to actually building projects
+title: Six Steps to Go From Watching Tutorials to Actually Building Projects
 order: 1
 ---